Is There a Coin Shortage in the US?

 When Will the Coin Shortage Be Resolved?

-The Federal Reserve released a statement on June 11 that addressed the coin shortage.
+The Federal Reserve released a statement that addressed the coin shortage.
 They stated that they are confident that the coin shortage will be resolved after the economy full reopens.
 However, they also stated that more will need to be done in order to address this issue.

 There are things that are already being done in order to address the coin shortage.
 The Federal Reserve is working with U.S. Mint and encouraging institutions to only order the coins that they need.